 Studies within engineering- and architecture have historically been organized by discipline: mechanical engineering, chemical engineering, etc. Deep knowledge in these subjects is necessary for qualitative engineering work, but engineers also need to develop knowledge and skills in teamwork, ethics, communication, entrepreneurship, so-called "professional skills", without compromising the deep subject knowledge.
-As a student, achieving these two goals at the same time requires new ways of learning that combine in-depth study with the development of professional skills (Crawley, 2014).
-Also, there are now expectations that engineers will address complex societal challenges and problems, including both social and technical aspects (UN, Sustainable Development Goals, 2018; NAE, Grand Challenges, 2008, The Mazzucato report, 2018).

 Articles about Tracks on Chalmers website